dashevo/dashmate/README.md

 1. Connect a normal dash-qt wallet to the devnet

-Use the example configuration provided in `examples/dash-qt-devnet`
+Use the example configuration provided in `examples/dash-qt-devnet`.

+It is important that you use a version of dash-qt that is compatible to the used devnet.
+If you connect to a public devnet, use the latest released version (>=0.12.3, which is not released at time of writing) or compile it by yourself from [dashpay/dash](https://github.com/dashpay/dash) (branch develop).

+For the private dashevo devnet, use a self compiled binary from [dashevo/dash](https://github.com/dashevo/dash)

 2. Fund the MN collateral